 Who we are

-We are NSDesign Limited.
-We are also known as the data controller.
+We are NSDesign Limited, a company registered on the ICO Data Protection Register (Registration number: Z9555899).
+We are also known as the data controller (and/or processor).
 We are a Digital Training Consultancy, providing (among other things) social media training, and digital marketing consultancy.
 The NSDesign website, is owned and operated by Us.
 Should you wish to access any of the information that we store about you, or wish to request we remove the data entirely, please simply email us (via the details below).

 Collection of Information from our Clients.